baileyp/py-sweep/README.md

 a practice exercise I wanted to keep this pure python.

 I'm not great at making console applications and am even less experienced at dealing with game loops.
 I don't feel great about the use of Exceptions to manage game termination but it works for now.
-I'm definitely unhappy with most of the rendering so I expect to overhaul that at some point.

 Overall I'm pleased with the implementation for a few hours work.

 ## TODO

-- Admin: Unit tests
+- ~~Admin: Unit tests~~
 - Admin: Doc strings
 - ~~Feature: Add victory condition~~
 - ~~Feature: Add snake flagging~~
 - ~~Feature: Add snake count~~
 - Feature: Add timer
 - Feature: Add UI colors
+- Feature: Richer input options (Multiple row/column selection per command)
-- Refactor: Uncouple rendering from state
+- ~~Refactor: Uncouple rendering from state~~
 - Refactor: Get fancy!
 Maybe some context managers or decorators
+- Refactor: Unit tests to make better use of built-in mocking

+## Changelog

+### 0.4.0

+- Updated rendering so playing larger boards is a big easier

+### 0.3.0

+- Added snake flagging
+- Added snake counter

+### 0.2.0

+- Rebranded game as PySweep

+### 0.1.0

+- Version playable version of game that is winnable
+- No flagging
+- No bomb counter